torhve/openresty-docker/README.md

 We will create a Dockerfile which sets up a Ubuntu with [Openresty][2].

-Installation help for Ubuntu will be provided, if you use a different Linux distribution please find instrunctions here: <http://www.docker.io/gettingstarted/#h_installation>
+Installation help for Ubuntu will be provided, if you use a different Linux distribution please find instructions here: <http://www.docker.io/gettingstarted/#h_installation>

 Installation of [Docker][1] on Ubuntu with kernel 3.8 or newer: